oasis-tcs/odata-specs/docs/odata-data-aggregation-ext/odata-data-aggregation-ext.md

 #### <a name="AggregationAlgorithm" href="#AggregationAlgorithm">3.2.1.1 Aggregation Algorithm</a>

-The `aggregate` transformation takes a comma-separated list of one or more _aggregate expressions_ as parameters and returns an output set with a single instance of the [input type](#TypeStructureandContextURL) without entity-id containing one property per aggregate expression, representing the aggregated value of the input set.
+The `aggregate` transformation takes a comma-separated list of one or more [_aggregate expressions_](#AggregateExpression) as parameters and returns an output set with a single instance of the [input type](#TypeStructureandContextURL) without entity id containing one property per aggregate expression, representing the aggregated value of the input set.

-An aggregate expression MUST have one of the types listed below.
-To compute the value of the property for a given aggregate expression, the `aggregate` transformation first determines a collection $U$ of instances or primitive values, based on the input set of the `aggregate` transformation, and a path $p$ that occurs in the aggregate expression.
+An aggregate expression MUST have one of the types listed below or be constructed with the [`from`](#Keywordfrom) keyword.
+To compute the value of the property for a given aggregate expression, the `aggregate` transformation first determines a collection $A$ of instances of structured types or primitive values, based on the input set of the `aggregate` transformation, and a path $p$ that occurs in the aggregate expression.
 Let $p_1$ denote a [data aggregation path](#DataAggregationPath) with single- or collection-valued segments and $p_2$ a type-cast segment.
-Depending on the type of aggregate expression, $p=p_1$ or $p=p_2$ or $p=p_1/p_2$.
-Each type of aggregate expression defines a function $f(U)$ which the aggregate transformation evaluates to obtain the property value.
+Depending on its type, the aggregate expression contains a path $p=p_1$ or $p=p_2$ or $p=p_1/p_2$.
+Each type of aggregate expression defines a function $f(A)$ which the aggregate transformation evaluates to obtain the property value.

 The property is a dynamic property, except for a special case in type 4.
 In types 1 and 2, the aggregate expression MUST end with the keyword `with` and an aggregation method $g$.
 The aggregation method also determines the type of the dynamic property.
-In types 1, 2 and 3 the aggregate expression MUST, and in type 4 it MAY, be followed by the keyword [`as`](#Keywordas) and an [alias](#TypeStructureandContextURL), which is then the name of the dynamic property.
-More aggregate expressions can be constructed with the [`from`](#Keywordfrom) keyword, see later section.
+In types 1, 2, and 3 the aggregate expression MUST, and in type 4 it MAY, be followed by the keyword [`as`](#Keywordas) and an [alias](#TypeStructureandContextURL), which is then the name of the dynamic property.

 _Types of aggregate expressions:_
 1. A path $p=p_1$ or $p=p_1/p_2$ where the last segment of $p_1$ has a complex or entity or [aggregatable primitive type](#AggregatablePrimitiveType) whose values can be aggregated using the specified [aggregation method](#AggregationMethods) $g$, or $p=p_2$ if the input set can be aggregated using the [custom aggregation method](#CustomAggregationMethods) $g$.
-Let $f(U)=g(U)$.
+Let $f(A)=g(A)$.
 2. An [aggregatable expression](#AggregatableExpression).
-Let $f(U)=g(V)$ where $V$ is the collection consisting of the aggregatable expression evaluated relative to each member of $U$ with null values removed from $V$.
+Let $f(A)=g(B)$ where $B$ is the collection consisting of the values of the aggregatable expression evaluated relative to [each occurrence](#SamenessandOrder) in $A$ with null values removed from $B$.
 In this type, $p$ is absent.
 3. A path $p/{\tt\$count}$ (see [section 3.2.1.4](#AggregateExpressioncount)) with optional prefix $p/{}$ where $p=p_1$ or $p=p_2$ or $p=p_1/p_2$.
-Let $f(U)$ be the [cardinality](#SamenessandPrecedence) of $U$.
+Let $f(A)$ be the [cardinality](#SamenessandOrder) of $A$.
 4. A path $p/c$ consisting of an optional prefix $p/{}$ with $p=p_1$ or $p=p_1/p_2$ where the last segment of $p_1$ has a structured type or $p=p_2$, and a [custom aggregate](#CustomAggregates) $c$ defined on the collection addressed by $p$.
-Let $f(U)=c(U)$, if computation of the custom aggregate fails, the service MUST reject the request.
-In the absence of an alias, the name of the property MUST be the name of the custom aggregate, this is a dynamic property unless there is a declared property with that name, which is allowed by the `CustomAggregate` annotation.
-The custom aggregate also determines the type of the dynamic property.
+Let $f(A)=c(A)$.
+If computation of the custom aggregate fails, the service MUST reject the request.
+In the absence of an alias:
+   - The name of the property is the name of the custom aggregate.
+   - The property is a dynamic property whose type is determined by the custom aggregate, unless there is a declared property with that name.
+The latter case is allowed by the `CustomAggregate` annotation.

-_Determination of $U$:_
+_Determination of $A$:_

 Let $I$ be the input set.
-If $p$ is absent, let $U=I$ with null values removed.
+If $p$ is absent, let $A=I$ with null values removed.

 Otherwise, let $q$ be the portion of $p$ up to and including the last navigation property, if any, and any type-cast segment that immediately follows, and let $r$ be the remainder, if any, of $p$ that contains no navigation properties, such that $p$ equals the concatenated path $q⁄r$.
 The aggregate transformation considers each entity reached via the path $q$ exactly once.
 To this end, using the [$\Gamma$ notation](#EvaluationofDataAggregationPaths):
-- If $q$ is non-empty, let $E=\Gamma(I,q)$ and remove duplicates from that entity collection: If [multiple representations of the same non-transient entity](#SamenessandPrecedence) are reached, the service MUST merge them into one occurrence in $E$ if they are complementary and MUST reject the request if they are contradictory.
-(See [example 119](#aggrconflict).)
-If [multiple occurrences of the same transient entity](#SamenessandPrecedence) are reached, the service MUST keep only one occurrence in $E$.
+- If $q$ is non-empty, let $E=\Gamma(I,q)$ and remove duplicates from that entity collection: If [multiple representations of the same non-transient entity](#SamenessandOrder) are reached, the service MUST merge them into one occurrence in $E$ if they are complementary and MUST reject the request if they are contradictory.
+(See [example 120](#aggrconflict).)
+If [multiple occurrences of the same transient entity](#SamenessandOrder) are reached, the service MUST keep only one occurrence in $E$.
 - If $q$ is empty, let $E=I$.

-Then, if $r$ is empty, let $U=E$, otherwise let $U=\Gamma(E,r)$, this consists of instances or primitive values, possibly with repetitions.
+Then, if $r$ is empty, let $A=E$, otherwise let $A=\Gamma(E,r)$, this consists of instances of structured types or primitive values, possibly with repetitions.

 #### <a name="Keywordas" href="#Keywordas">3.2.1.2 Keyword `as`</a>